We connect caring volunteers in our community with older adults who need additional supports to remain

 Read all about it!
 View and download the latest AAHFS newsletter by clicking here.
 You can find past issues by visiting our Newsletter page.

-Join us for exercise in the comfortable environment of the Atwater Community Center.
-We offer daily options, each 60 minutes long, including an exercise class, a walking club, and the SAIL program (Stay Active & Independent for Life).
+It's getting colder outside!
+Get your exercise in the year-round comfortable environment of the Atwater Community Center.
+We offer daily options, each 60 minutes long, including an exercise class, walking club, and SAIL program (Stay Active & Independent for Life).
 All programs are geared towards those 60 years of age and older.
+Find a fitness friend while trying new activities and staying healthy.

-For more information, visit our Health and Wellness page, or call the AAHFS office at 320-974-8737.
+For more information, visit our Health and Wellness page, or call our office at 320-974-8737.

 You can help prevent misuse of unneeded and expired medications by proper disposal to keep these drugs out of the wrong hands and out of the environment.
 AAHFS has available at no charge Deterra® Drug Deactivation and Disposal Pouches to safely destroy prescription and over-the-counter medications.
 These pouches are easy and safe to use at home and can be disposed of in regular household trash.
+Deterra medication disposal pouches received a Silver Stevie Award for products in the area of sustainability & climate protection.

 Stop by our office to pick up the Deterra pouches you need; office hours are 8:30 AM to 4:30 PM Monday–Thursday; 8:30-noon Friday.